gumpu/GalaxyNGV2/Documentation/player-manual.md

 carrying 35.00 cargo has an effective cargo carried of 11.66.

-Colonists that are unloaded at an uninhabited planet will claim the planet for their race.
+Colonists that are unloaded at an uninhabited planet will claim the planet for their nation.
 Each colonist becomes eight population.
 Capital and materials unloaded at an uninhabited planet will be stockpiled until the planet is colonized.